All We Know About Marvel's Echo Series: Release Date, Plot Details, Cast

 So, on that note, read on for everything you need to know about Marvel’s Echo.

-All episodes of Echo will be released on Disney Plus Hotstar on 10 January 2024.
+All episodes of Echo will be released on Disney Plus on 10 January 2024.

-Due to differing time zones, the episodes will be released late on the 9th for US viewers, while Malaysian viewers will be able to watch them on the 10th.
+Due to differing time zones, the episodes will be released late on the 9th for US viewers, while Singaporean viewers will be able to watch them on the 10th.

 It’s the first time a Marvel series will be released all at once on the platform.